Congratulations on the arrival of your baby! Are you prepared for the arrival of your baby’s first tooth?

 When that first tooth makes an entrance, it’s time to upgrade to a baby toothbrush.
 There are usually two options: a long-handled toothbrush that you and your baby can hold at the same time, and a finger-puppet-like brush that fits over the tip of your pointer finger.
 In each case, the bristles are soft and few.

-At this stage, toothpaste isn’t necessary; just dip the brush in water before brushing.
+We recommend fluoridated toothpaste from the very first tooth.
+Don't use a lot, just about the size of a "grain of rice" as your infant will swallow the toothpaste.
 If your little one doesn’t react well to the introduction of a toothbrush, don’t give up.
 Switch back to a damp washcloth for a few weeks and try the toothbrush again.
 The important step is clearing the teeth of any left over food and plaque.
 During the teething process, your child will want to chew on just about anything, and a baby toothbrush with a teether can become a favorite toy during this period.

 Brushing with Toothpaste